 Let cool before storing in the fridge or freezer.

-*If you're canning your jam, make sure to follow the prep and cleaning instructions before ladling your jam into the jars.
-You can find canning instructions I use here.
+*If you’re canning your jam, make sure to follow the prep and cleaning instructions before ladling your jam into the jars.
+These are the water bath canning instructions I use.

 Recipe Notes